G. de P. — I am ready to answer questions.

 G. de P. — If you refer to the pineal gland, then the answer may be said to be affirmative; but strictly speaking the Eye of Siva means rather an organ of the buddhi-manas.

-Student — May I ask another question?
-On a previous occasion you referred to the rupa-lokas.
+Student — On a previous occasion you referred to the rupa-lokas.
 Are the arupa-lokas the same as the other globes of the earth?

 G. de P. — By the other globes of the Earth, do you mean the other six globes of our planetary chain superior to our own fourth globe?